Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Rollback

-The process of reverting to a previous stable version of the software when a new release causes issues.
+Reverting to a previous stable version when a new release causes issues.

 Technical debt

-The implied cost of shortcuts, outdated code, or missing improvements that make future changes harder or riskier.
+The implied cost of shortcuts or missing improvements that make future changes harder or riskier.

 Stakeholder